ipepe/blog.ipepe.pl/_posts/2021/02-february/2021-02-09-setup-multiple-git-and-ssh-indentities.md

 title: Setup multiple git and ssh identities
 categories: programming
 ---
+Sometimes when You have multiple ssh identities You need to manage which git repository uses which key.
+This post will try to help You with that problem.

-## Setup multiple git ssh identities
+## Setup multiple ssh identities
 * Generate your SSH keys as per your git provider documentation.
 * Add each public SSH keys to your git providers acounts.
 * In your `~/.ssh/config`, set each ssh key for each repository as in this exemple: